CSB-KaracaLab/prot-on_web/README.md

 ```
 sudo apt-get install supervisor
 ```
-Then, create a Supervisor configuration file in `/etc/supervisor/conf.d/` and configure it according to your requirements Before configuration, you must create `prot-on` folder under `/var/log` directory.
+Then, create a Supervisor configuration file (like proton.conf) in `/etc/supervisor/conf.d/` and configure it according to your requirements Before configuration, you must create `prot-on` folder under `/var/log` directory.

 ```
 [program:prot-on]